Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 These dependencies can be satisfied by installing support packages which are available from this page.
 These packages are either originals, once included in distros, or packages adapted or created by the present writer.

-First try to satisfy these dependencies by installing the present writer's "wp-utils" package, which is available from this page as a debian package or as a tgz tarball.
 It should satisfy all the dependencies.
 Then give the command: "sudo ldconfig -c old" to activate the libc5 library.

 As well as supplying the necessary libc5 code, the "wp-utils" package is designed to satisfy the dependencies on "xlib6g" and "type1inst", as declared by WordPerfect 8.1.